Can You Eat Spicy Food While Pregnant

 Can You Eat Spicy Food While Pregnant With Zero Side Effects?

-Craving spicy food during pregnancy has various bad and good impacts for yourself as well as your child.
+Craving spicy food during pregnancy has various bad and good impacts on yourself as well as your child.
 Eating spicy food while pregnant can:

 Increase Heartburn Due To Acid Reflux